 More severe withdrawal symptoms may be experienced such as delirium tremens.
 This commonly will occur in people who have been drinking in excess daily for months or years.
 Some symptoms of Delirium tremens (DT):

 - Sudden mood changes

 - Altered mental function

 DT is a serious medical condition, and the symptoms of alcohol withdrawal can be reduced with detoxification at a medical facility.

 In order to combat withdrawal symptoms, many people will feel as if they need to drink to “feel normal”.
 Signs of this can include drinking alone, during work hours, before major events or places where no one else is drinking.
 If your drinking a necessity to feel normal or having a need to have drinks throughout the day to maintain the feeling of normality, this is a clear sign of alcohol addiction.

 According to the National Institute on Alcohol Abuse and Alcoholism, a blackout involves memory loss due to alcohol or drug abuse.
 Alcohol primarily interferes with the ability to form new long–term memories, leaving intact previously established long–term memories and the ability to keep new information active in memory for brief periods.
 While this could accidentally happen every once in a while to people who drink, especially young drinkers, it should not be a normal occurrence.
-If you are regularly experiencing blackouts, it is a strong sign that you may have developed an addiction to alcohol.
+If you are regularly experiencing blackouts, it is a strong sign that you may have developed a person with substance use disorderion to alcohol.